Note: Elm style guide recommends using a space after

 trianglePerimeter uses pattern matching to deconstruct a tuple passed to it and assigns the first, second, and third values to

 - Pattern Matching

-- As mentioned in the Case Expression section, pattern matching is the act of checking one or more inputs against a pre-defined pattern and seeing if they match.
+- As mentioned in the Case Expression section earlier in this chapter, pattern matching allows us to check one or more inputs against a pre-defined pattern and see if they match.
 The pattern we are checking for in the above example is a tuple that contains three, and only three, numbers.
 We will look into some more examples of pattern matching with tuples in chapter 4.

-Tuple module also provides two more functions for transforming values in a pair.
+Tuple module also provides three functions for transforming values in a pair: